mikeboers/PyHAML/README.md

 ### [Attributes: ()](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html#attributes)

 Python syntax must be used as if calling a function that takes keyword arguments.
-Eg.:
+E.g.:

     %ul
         - for i in range(5):